jorgeyanesdiez/CIStatusAggregator/README.md

 Unpack the release file wherever you want on the target system.
 I suggest *C:\CIStatusAggregator* on Windows or */opt/CIStatusAggregator* on Linux

-Open the *appsettings.json* file with a plain text editor and carefully tweak the values to match your needs.
+Open the *appsettings.json* file with a plain text editor and carefully tweak the sample values in the *CIStatusAggregator* section to match your needs.

 | :boom: NOTE            |
 |:-----------------------|